 Here is another comforting recipe for chilly and windy days of fall.
-This fluffy cake is bursting with intensive, warm cinnamon flavor — perfect for fall and winter.
+This fluffy cake is bursting with intense, warm cinnamon flavor — perfect for fall and winter.
 Have a piece, or two, of this yummy low-carb delicacy for dessert, or with a cup of afternoon coffee or tea to give you some extra strength and energy.
 In the evening moments you can chill out and enjoy the cake with moderately sweet white wine, if that belongs to your lifestyle.
 Smooth-flavored rooibos tea suits also well, and it is practically without carbs.

 |Nutrition information||Protein||Fat||Net carbs||kcal|

 |Per portion if 8 portions in total:||13.9 g||24.0 g||3.0 g||286 kcal|

 |Per portion if 10 portions in total:||11.1 g||19.2 g||2.4 g||229 kcal|

 |Per portion if 12 portions in total:||9.3 g||16.0 g||2.0 g||191 kcal|